|

 you don't have to go it alone, we've also put together a step-by-step guide on how to use WebMD Resources to get started.

-In the elderly years, the rate of mental decline is up to five times
+No butts about it!
+Alzheimer's Disease: Smoking Speeds Up Mental Decline In the elderly years, the rate of mental decline is up to five times

 faster in smokers than in nonsmokers, according to a study of 9,200 men and women over age 65.
 Participants took standardized tests used to detect mental impairment when they entered the study and again